-Advanced Marketing 2 .5 credit Grade(s): 12 Course Code:
+Advanced Marketing 2 Prerequisite: Advanced Marketing 1 .5 credit Grade(s): 12 Course Code: H64100 The Advanced Marketing 2 course is a continuation of first semester Advanced Marketing 1.
+Advanced

-Prerequisite: Advanced Marketing H64100S1,

-1 H64100S2

-The Advanced Marketing 2 course is a continuation of first semester Advanced Marketing 1.
-Advanced Marketing 2 is the third course, second semester, in the marketing series to give students an opportunity to delve more deeply into the marketing functions and their application and impact on business operations.
-Advanced Marketing 2 includes a study of marketing-information management, promotion, selling, and channel management.
-Advanced Marketing 1 and 2 make up the full-year course taken concurrently with Marketing Internship for students enrolled in cooperative education.
+Marketing 2 is the third course, second semester, in the marketing series to give students an opportunity to delve more deeply into the marketing functions and their application and impact on business operations.
+Advanced Marketing 2 includes a study of marketing 1 and 2 make up the full-year course taken concurrently with Marketing Internship for students enrolled in cooperative education.
 All marketing students are encouraged to join DECA, a nationally recognized, co-curricular student organization.
 Upon completion of Advanced Marketing 1 and 2 students will be required to take a marketing "industry readiness" certification exam.

-Marketing Education Internship 1-2 credits Grade(s): 12 Course Code:
+Marketing Education Internship 2-4 credits Grade(s): 12 Course Code:

 Prerequisite: Concurrently H61500S1,

 enrolled in Advanced Marketing 1 H61500S2

 and 2